isbeorn/nina.plugin.polaralignment/PolarAlignment/FAQ.md

 There are two ways to start it.
 From within an advanced sequence and directly inside the imaging tab.
 **Inside advanced sequence**: Just drag the `Three Point Polar Alignment` instruction to the location inside your advanced sequence where you think it will fit best.
 Once the instruction is executed a new window will appear that will guide you through the process.
 **From imaging tab**: Open the panel from the available tools on the top right corner.
 A new panel will appear that will guide you through the process.

+## My error keeps changing when not adjusting anything.
+Why?

+The routine relies on the mount to be tracking and any change of the frame will be added to the error corrections.
+When the mount is not aligned or just ran through some periodic error it will not track perfectly and therefore some error margin will be introduced.
+As already stated above, don't worry about a few arcseconds of error.
+If it takes a long time for you to dial in the alignment you can also restart the alignment routine to recalculate the initial error and fine tune the alignment further.